ianstormtaylor/browser-logger/Readme.md

 - Makes your logging nice and easy to read in development.
 - Only logs errors by default in production, so user's won't see junk in the console.
 - Leverages the browser's smart, built-in `console` formatting and stack traces.
-- A perfect compliment to [`heroku-logger`](https://github.com/ianstormtaylor/heroku-logger) for the server-side.

 ---